-The maximum price imposes a limit price per NFT at which the deposit funds can be used when the Pool originates a loan.
-Similarly, the maximum duration limits imposes the maximum loan duration the deposit funds can be used for.
+Pools can be instantiated permissionlessly for any ERC721 token.
+Capital deposited into a Pool carries user-defined risk parameters, including a maximum loan limit, a maximum loan duration, and an interest rate tier.
+The loan limit imposes a maximum limit that the deposit funds can be used in when the Pool originates a loan.
+Similarly, the maximum loan duration imposes the maximum duration the deposit funds can be used for.
 The interest rate tier determines the cost of borrowing the deposit funds.

 Borrowers can construct a loan using deposits of ascending loan limits.
 In turn, the ascending deposits function as the tranches of the loan.
 The higher loan limit tranches receive greater interest, in exchange for higher default risk.
 The lower loan limit tranches receive less interest, in exchange for the insurance of the higher tranches.
 In the event of a default, the highest tranches absorb any loss in descending order, while the lowest tranches are made whole in ascending order, up to the available liquidation proceeds.